singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 ```
 ### Web server configuration

-uWSGI is an application server that helps deploy web applications, especially those written in Python.
+[uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) is an application server that helps deploy web applications, especially those written in Python.
 It acts as a bridge between web servers (like Nginx) and web application frameworks (like Django).

-* Change to the `lndg` user
+* Change back to the `lndg` user

 ```bash
 sudo su - lndg